Mega-Fi/megafi-docs/landing/docs/dex/pools.md

 ### Price Formula

-MegaPools use the constant product formula with concentrated liquidity adjustments:
+Pools use the constant product formula with concentrated liquidity adjustments:

 ```
-x * y = k (where k is constant within a Liquidity Zone)
+x * y = k (where k is constant within a Tick)
 ```

-However, unlike simple constant-product AMMs, this formula applies only within active Liquidity Zones.
-When price moves between zones, the formula parameters update.
+However, unlike simple constant-product AMMs, this formula applies only within active Ticks.
+When price moves between ticks, the formula parameters update.

 ## Fee Tiers